oowl logo

 dispatcher builder

-dispatcher classifies requests and routes them.
+dispatcher classifies requests, routes them, and handles Git branch setup and final branch handoff.
 Only dispatcher may invoke implementation agents via Task. builder is scheduler-only: no file edits, no shell, no Task calls.

 Artifact owners